| | FIG PUBLICATION NO. 77Good Practice or Resilience Planning to Address Water

 growth and diminishing resources.

-2 Current and Future Challenges in Resilience of Water Governance
+Chapters2 Current and Future Challenges in Resilience of Water Governance3 Principles of Conventional Water Governance and Climate Change Imperatives

 4 Current Practice for Managing Water Resources